Two girls standing in front of snow covered mountains

 Hey Y’all!

-Okay, that might be a bit dramatic but it did change a lot of things.
-Hey!
-I’m Lori – the southerner of Southerner Says.
-I’m just a girl from the Alabama, who loves to travel.
-My mama always said that my middle initial “G” stood for go.
-Southerner Says is my way of sharing my “go” adventures with you.
+Well, that might be a bit dramatic but it did change a lot of things.
+Hey, I’m Lori, a southern girl from the Alabama, who loves to travel.
+My dad always said that my middle initial “G” stood for go and Southerner Says is my way of sharing my on the go adventures with you.
 Let me catch you up.

 My story is probably similar to a lot of people in the south.
 I grew up road tripping and traveling with my parents, mostly in the eastern United States.
 Summer vacations were spent in Florida and fall trips were spent in “the Smokies”.
-We did a lot of fun stuff, but with the exception of a few trips to NYC and Virginia, we never ventured out too much.
-Then, when I was fifteen, I had the chance to visit Mexico on a high school Spanish class field trip.
-After that I began to look at travel and other places in a different way.
-I fell hard for Mexico and was ready to see the world.
+We did a lot of fun trips, but with the exception of a few visits to NYC and Virginia, we never ventured out much.
+Then, when I was fifteen, I visited Mexico on a high school Spanish class field trip and fell in love with travel.
+I was ready to see the world.

 But you know what they say about the best laid plans.
-After I got married and moved to Georgia, adulting kept me busy.
-For years we were self-employed and even though you should take time off, it’s really hard to step away from your livelihood to travel.
-There were way too few vacation days and tight budgets.
+After I graduated, got married and moved to Georgia, adulting kept me busy.
+For years we were self-employed and taking time off, was next to impossible.
+There were way too few vacation days and really tight budgets.

-Still, I traveled as much as I could – creatively learning how to stretch money and PTO days when I went to work at a hospital.
-I found ways to to satisfy my wanderlust – there were weekends in Atlanta, Florida beach vacations and plenty of road trips to Chicago to visit friends.
-All my spare change went into into a travel fund jar and I drove my Chevy Suburban over 300k miles just so what would have been spent on a car payment could go towards travel.
+Still, I traveled as much as I could; creatively learning how to stretch money and PTO when I began to work at a hospital.
+Weekends in Atlanta, Florida beach vacations and plenty of road trips to Chicago to visit friends, satisfied my wanderlust.
+Our spare change was put in a travel fund jar.
+And I drove my Chevy Suburban over 300k miles just so what would have been spent on a car payment could go towards travel.

 I’ve been riding down a two-lane highway, pretty much all of my life.
 Trying to do things my way.
 Wondering if I’ll get anywhere but where I came from.
 Hope I’m sane by the time I’m done.”